Best Strategies to Stay Out of Jail

 Common California Felony Crimes

-The more serious felony offense in California is described as any crime that carries a maximum penalty of more than one year in custody.
-Clearly, being charged with a felony is much more serious than a misdemeanor.
+California's more severe felony offense is described as any crime with a maximum penalty of more than one year in custody.
+Being charged with a felony is much more powerful than a misdemeanor.

 Some of the most common felony crimes prosecuted in the state of California include the following: